GEORGE A. ROMERO

 George A. Romero was born in the Bronx, to Anne and George Romero, a commercial artist.
-His mother was Lithuanian, and his father moved from Spain to Cuba as a child.
+His mother was Lithuanian and his father moved from Spain to Cuba as a child.
 Although his father has been reported as being born in A Coruña, with his family coming from the Galician town of Neda, George said his father would describe himself as Castilian.

-He would frequently ride the subway into Manhattan to rent film reels to view at his house.
+George would frequently ride the subway into Manhattan to rent film reels to view at his house.
 He was one of only two people who repeatedly rented the opera-based film The Tales of Hoffmann; the other was future director Martin Scorsese.
 Romero attended Carnegie-Mellon University in Pittsburgh.

 After graduating from college in 1960, Romero began his career shooting short films and TV commercials.
-With nine friends, including screenwriter John A. Russo, Romero formed Image Ten Productions in the late 1960s.
-This is the production company that produced Night of the Living Dead (1968).
+With nine friends, including screenwriter John A. Russo, Romero formed Image Ten Productions in the late 1960s, the production company that produced Night of the Living Dead (1968).
 Directed by Romero and co-written with John A. Russo, the movie became a cult classic and a defining moment for modern horror cinema.

 VAMPIRES, WITCHES, AND MADMEN

 George made three films after Night of the Living Dead: There's Always Vanilla (1971), Jack's Wife / Season of the Witch (1972) and The Crazies (1973).
 These films were not as well received as Night of the Living Dead or some of George's later work.
 The Crazies, dealing with a biological spill that induces an epidemic of homicidal madness, and the critically acclaimed arthouse success Martin (1978), a film that deals with the vampire myth, were the two well-known films from this period.
 George returned to the zombie genre in 1978 with Dawn of the Dead.